sgraf812/sgraf812.github.io/blog/2018-11-01-strictness-analysis-part-2.md

   top = Lazy
 ```

-By the way, the syntactic resemblence to boolean operators or is no
+By the way, the syntactic resemblence to boolean operators is no
 accident: In fact, the boolean algebra itself
 [is a very special kind of lattice](https://en.wikipedia.org/wiki/Boolean_algebra_(structure)).

 Where would this be useful?
 If you squint a little and call the meet
-operator 'both', you can denote sequential composition with this.
+operator 'both' (for now), you can denote sequential composition with this.

 Consider ``if b `seq` True then b 42 else 1``.
 What strictness does
 this place on `b`?
 Earlier, we used the join operator to combine